plumol/csci1470-final-project-ASL/README.md

   - assignment.py: compiles, trains, and tests the model, then starts the real-time classifier
   - contour_real_time.py: our real-time implementation using the contour-based hand detection approach
   - hand_detector_real_time.py: our real-time implementation using cvzone's HandDetector package
-  - model.py: defines the architecture of our model, as well as its loss and accuracy functions
+  - model.py: defines the architecture of our model, as well as its train, test, and call functions.
+Loss and accuracy metrics are also defined here
   - preprocessing.py: preprocesses images in the dataset by resizing them to 28x28, converting them to grayscale, and normalizing them
 - data: contains all the images in our dataset.
 More information about the dataset itself can be found in our final writeup